buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/Entities/IfcEvaporativeCoolerType.md

 * common ports
 <!-- end of short definition -->

-It is used to define a evaporative cooler type specification indicating the specific product information that is common to all occurrences of that product type.
+It is used to define an evaporative cooler type specification indicating the specific product information that is common to all occurrences of that product type.
 The **IfcEvaporativeCoolerType** may be declared within _IfcProject_ or _IfcProjectLibrary_ using _IfcRelDeclares_ and may be exchanged with or without occurrences of the type.
 Occurrences of **IfcEvaporativeCoolerType** are represented by instances of _IfcEvaporativeCooler_.
 Refer to the documentation at _IfcEvaporativeCooler_ for supported property sets, materials, composition, and ports.

 ## Attributes